 “I have yet to meet the couple who say, ‘You know, we think about each other constantly.
 We never commit to a weekend or evening activity until we discuss it.
 We’re always calling each other during the day to touch base.
 But you know what?
 I just wish this loneliness would end.’

 “God proclaimed that it was ‘not good’ for Adam to be alone, and it’s not good for us either.
 When couples are guided by a married mindset they don’t struggle with loneliness.
-Considering one another’s needs, wants and preferences shows that they are committed to loving each other, to nurturing and caring for one another, to treating each other with respect.
+Considering one another’s needs, wants and preferences shows that they are committed to loving each other.
+We are committed to nurturing and caring for one another, to treat each other with respect.
 They solve their own loneliness by working to obliterate their mate’s loneliness.
 Sounds odd, maybe, but that’s how it works.

 “Spouses become lonely because one or both partners focus most of their energy on something other than their mate.
 Their communication dwindles to ‘what’s for supper?’ ‘where’s the mail?’ and ‘here’s what I’m doing this weekend.’
 Without communication, there can be no emotional connection.
 And without a strong emotional connection, there can be no relationship.